 Cass avoids payment delays because they don’t wait for invoices to get routed through post office substations and delivered with regular mail.
 They pick up invoices at the central station several times a day, including nights and weekends.

-A paper invoice has been opened in seconds, scanned with custom optical character recognition software, and queued for verification by several humans in the QA process, and then queued for payment before it is late.
+A paper invoice has been opened in seconds, scanned with custom optical character recognition software, queued for verification by several humans in the QA process, and then queued for payment before it is late.

 Cass has a team to get errors resolved or resolve shutoffs before they happen if something goes wrong.
 Cass pays over $60 billion in invoices for more than 1,000 companies.